Groves family: Lineage

-The lineage begins with Martha Bigg (1822—1915) and Charles Groves (1807—1866).
+The family can be traced back to Charles Groves (1807—1866) and Martha Bigg (1822—1915).
 Bigg began her acting career playing children’s roles in London’s West End in 1830, appearing in Peter Bell the Wagonner at the Royal Cobourg Theatre (today The Old Vic) and in the title role of Tom Thumb at the Theatre Royal, Haymarket.
 She married Groves in 1841 and together they toured the provinces, acting, producing and devising shows over the next two decades, simultaneously raising a family of ten children while travelling and working in theatres across Britain and Ireland.

 Victorian Generation

 Charles Groves (1843—1909) born in Limerick, Ireland.
 He performed as a pantomime clown, dramatic actor and comedian in London’s West End and on Broadway.
 He also toured the United States with the D’Oyly Carte Opera.
 He is noted for his stage performances alongside Sir John Hare in A Pair of Spectacles (Garrick Theatre).
 Two of his sons, Charles Groves (1876—1955) and Fred Groves (1881—1955), achieved note in theatre and on film, with careers encompassing the transition of the silent period to the age of the talkies.
 The sons died within ten days of each other in 1955.

 Emma Groves (1846—1926) born in Monmouthshire, Wales.
 Played in Romeo and Juliet, The Hunchback, and Hamlet at Sadler’s Wells in 1874-5 and in pantomime at the Crystal Palace in 1889.
-Married the comedian Robert Robertson and toured together widely.
-Buried at Highgate Cemetery.
+She married the comedian Robert Robertson and they toured together widely.
+She is buried at Highgate Cemetery.

 Mary Ann Groves (1848—1928) born in Lambeth, London.
-Worked as a prison warden.
-Died unmarried and without issue in Salford, Manchester, aged 80.
+According to censuses, she worked as a prison warden and in domestic service.
+She died unmarried and without issue in Salford, Manchester, aged 80.

 Elizabeth "Lizzie" Groves (1850—1935) born in Swansea, Wales.
-Performed throughout the provinces in Victorian comedy and burlesque (often alongside her sister Pattie), and in pantomime at the Covent Garden Theatre (today the Royal Opera House).
+Lizzie performed throughout the provinces in Victorian comedy and burlesque (often alongside her sister Pattie), and in pantomime at the Covent Garden Theatre (today the Royal Opera House).
 She married Byron Pedley (b.
 1844), a noted stage comedian who was diagnosed with ‘confusional insanity’, eventually dying in a London asylum in 1910.

 Martha Maria "Pattie" Groves (1853—1941).
 Born Warrington, Cheshire.
 Worked as a child actress, then in pantomime and in stage comedies across the United Kingdom.
 Married Richard Hicks (1851—1900), an Irish stage comedian who succumbed to alcohol addiction.
 On 26 December 1900, Hicks died of starvation in a London workhouse, estranged from Pattie for over ten years.
 Their daughter Madeline Hicks (1881—1961), an actress with the London Comedy Company, married George Richards in Rangoon in 1904, and subsequently worked in theatres across British India.
-Pattie was the last of the Groves children to die and lived the longest, dying aged 88.
+At 88 years old, Pattie was the last of Charles and Martha's children to die, nearly 55 years after the first, her younger brother Arthur.